 Theoretically, the microstructure of PE can be studied as a two-phase composite; entangled amorphous layers separating flat crystalline lamella (Sedighiamiri et al., 2011; Men et al., 2003).
 Since HDPE has enough crystalline peaks than the other examples of PE, it has enough slip planes for constitute models hence HDPE is used for such models for PE.
-The lamellae are found in unstrained melt solidified PE which is outspreading in structures of spherulitc, hence rendering the material macroscopically isotropic (Gleiter, 2000).
+The lamellae are found in unstrained melt solidified PE which is outspreading in structures of spherulite, hence rendering the material macroscopically isotropic (Gleiter, 2000).
 The crystals of PE are developed through the folding and linking of long polymer molecule consisting of regularly ordered chain segments in an orthorhombic packing.
 However distinct morphologies are emerged during processing (melt solidification) depending on the strain rate produced and the temperatures at which the melts are crystalline; normally occurred undercooling.
 If the crystallization temperature of the melt is high and the strain rate is small then a stacked lamellar morphology is produced (see Figure 2.1(a)), a higher crystallization temperature with a higher strain rate gives a needle-like arrangement (Figure 2.1(b)).
 Crystallization at reduced temperatures and a higher strain rate results in oriented micellar structure (see Figure 2.1(c)).
-The morphological evolutions occurring during the melt solidification is endless and combinations of the melt conditions could also evolved different morphologies (see Figure 2.1(d)) (Gleiter, 2000).
+The morphological evolutions occurring during the melt solidification is endless and combinations of the melt conditions could also evolvedot from the melt solidification is endless and combinations of the melt conditions could also evolved of the result in oriented micellar structure (see Figure 2.1(c)).

+morphologies (see Figure 2.1(d)) (Gleiter, 2000).
 In contrast, the main present accepted methods of amorphous phase deformation in semi-crystalline polymers are interlamelar separation, stack rotation, and interlamellar slip.
 Shear forces when applied in the opposite and parallel to the lamellar causes interlamellar slip.
 Consequently, the amorphous phase undergoes shear.
 The method of straining is presented in Figure 2.2 (a).
 Interlaminar slip is a comparably easy way of deformation for materials beyond the glass transition temperature (Tg).
 Reversible interlamellar slip can be explained comprehensibly by the elastic region of the deformation.

-Figure 2.1 (a) Stacked lamellar morphology in polyethylene (TEM bright field) (b) Needle-like morphology in polybutene-1 (TEM bright field). (c) Oriented micellar morphology in polyethylene terephthalate (TEM dark field micrograph). (d) Shish-kebab morphology in is isotactic polystyrene (TEM dark field micrograph) (Petermann, 1991)
+(d) Figure 2.1 (a) Stacked lamellar morphology in polyethylene (TEM bright field) (b) Needle morphology in polybutene -1 (TEM bright field). (c) Oriented micellar morphology in polyethylene terephthalate (TEM dark field micrograph). (d) Shish-kebab morphology in is isotactic polystyrene (TEM dark field micrograph) (Petermann, 1991)